Icinga/docker-icinga2-demo/README.md

 docker.

 By default the icingaweb2 database is created including the `icingaadmin` user.
-Additional configuration is also entered to skip the setup wizard.
+Additional configuration is also added to skip the setup wizard.

 ## Ports